StackVista/stackstate-docs/develop/tutorials/push_integration_tutorial.md

 Just execute a few of these so we have a few datapoints to work with.

 Next, let's create a _log stream_ for the component.
 Find the **a-host** component and select it to display detailed information about the component in the right panel details tab - **Component details**.
 In the **Telemetry** section, click **ADD NEW STREAM**.
 This opens the Stream Wizard and allows you to add a new stream.
-Enter **External monitor** as the name for the stream and select the **StackState Generic Events** datasource.
+Enter **External monitor** as the name for the stream and select the **Rancher Observability Generic Events** datasource.

 In the Stream Creation screen, select to output as a **Log stream** at the top.
 Then fill in the following parameters: